SPSS Tutorials Frequency Tables

 A Variable(s): The variables to produce Frequencies output for.
 To include a variable for analysis, double-click on its name to move it to the Variables box.
 Moving several variables to this box will create several frequency tables at once.

-B Statistics: Opens the Frequencies: Statistics window, which contains various descriptive statistics, most of which are suitable for continuous numeric variables.
+B Statistics: Opens the Frequencies: Statistics window, which contains various descriptive statistics.

 - The Mode (which is the most frequent response) has a clear interpretation when applied to most nominal and ordinal categorical variables.